The 12 Best Snowboard Brands of 2023

 Burton also goes pretty detailed with its snowboards, providing information about the tech used in the boards, their terrain style & personality, shape, bend, and other things that matter in snowboards.

-One thing to keep in mind here is that no matter how informative brands are, you can’t always directly compare metrics provided by say Burton and Capita.
+One thing to keep in mind here is that no matter how informative brands are, you can’t always directly compare metrics provided by, say, Burton and Capita.
 Their measurement approach may and probably will vary.

 With that being said, the info provided by snowboard gear manufacturers can provide you with a point of reference for comparison.
 Just don’t expect it to be 100% accurate.

-Aside from informativeness, it would be great if the brand provided in-depth measurements on their boards.
-Some brands go into more detail than others, and the more info you have at hand, the more you will know about the available snowboards, and the more likely it is that you will buy the right model.
+Some brands go into more detail than others, and the more info you have, the more you will know about the available snowboards, and the more likely you will buy the suitable model.

 Warranty